nats-io/java-nats-examples/auth-callout/README.md

 # Auth Callout

-An example that demonstrates basic Auth Callout handling.
+An example that demonstrates a basic Auth Callout handler.
 Run the main from the AuthCalloutServiceExample class.

 ## Example Notes

-1. You must start the NATS server using the auth-callout-no-encrypt.conf configuration file found in the example-server-configs directory.
+1. You must start the NATS server using the auth-callout-no-encrypt.conf configuration file found in this directory.
    For example:

     ```shell
-    nats-server -c /<nats-stuff>/java-nats-examples/example-server-configs/auth-callout-no-encrypt.conf
+    nats-server -c /<nats-stuff>/java-nats-examples/auth-callout/auth-callout-no-encrypt.conf
     ```

 1. The Java NKeys and JWT libraries do not yet support encrypted auth callout.